Attorney Kenneth M. Phillips represented the dog bite victims in these notable cases:

 The Movie Studio Case – (California) In a case against a movie studio, a six-figure settlement for an art director who was attacked by studio guard dogs while on a movie set, designing a scene.
 The caretaker of the premises allowed the dogs to go at large despite knowing that the film crew was present.
 The movie studio was liable because it was his employer.

-The Case of the Taco Eating Sheriffs - (Tennessee) In a case against an animal control department, a six-figure settlement after a young woman was killed by pit bulls previously declared to be dangerous but nevertheless were given returned to their owner.
-The case has this unusual name because during the 30 minutes while the girl was being mauled, the two sheriffs who were summoned to help her were eating tacos.
+The Case of the Taco Eating Sheriffs – (Tennessee) In a case against an animal control department, a six-figure settlement after a young woman was killed by pit bulls previously declared to be dangerous but nevertheless were returned to their owner.
+The case has this unusual name because for 30 minutes while the girl was being mauled, the two sheriffs who were summoned to help her chose to eat tacos instead.

-The Case of the Girl With the Cellphone - (California) Six-figure settlement against a school district that permitted wild dogs to live on its vacant property.
+The Case of the Girl With the Cellphone – (California) Six-figure settlement against a school district that permitted wild dogs to live on its vacant property.
 The dogs were known to kill animals belonging to students and to snarl and bark at people walking on school premises.
 One morning, a 16-year-old girl was walking past the school and a pack of these dogs mauled her almost to death.
 She had the presence of mind to call 911 as she was being savaged by the dogs.
-The school's defense was that it did not own the dogs and that the accident did not happen on its property.
-Attorney Phillips convinced the court that the school was negligent for failing to rid the dogs from its property.
+The school’s defense was that it did not own the dogs and that the accident did not happen on its property.
+Attorney Phillips convinced the court that the school was negligent for failing to remove the dogs from its property.